sjbylo/rhel73-pod/README.md

   remove-scc-from-group           Remove group from scc
 ```

-Clean up your work with this command.
+If you were using docker, clean up your work with this command.
 Careful, this will remove all running containers.

 ```
 docker stop $(docker ps -a -q) && docker rm $(docker ps -a -q)